 Finally, understand that creating an agile workforce isn’t about teaching certain concepts; telling your people about change management isn’t going to help them become change agents.
 But teaching them how to learn and then getting out of the way so they can connect with each other and seek answers in real time will be the way of the future.
 “Mastering the art of changing quickly is now a critical competitive advantage,” write Boris Ewenstein, Wesley Smith, and Ashvin Sologar in “Changing Change Management”

-Are your digital tools enabling a learning culture?
-That is a true change management approach.
 If your people master the art of changing quickly, well, your people are your organization, so your company will do the same.
 And making quick movements in a bold fashion is the only chance we have in the face of the digital storm.

 Currently a Strategic Initiatives Consultant for Humana Military, Jessica Farquhar Campbell has twenty years’ experience coaching and teaching in various settings, private and public, with individuals and groups.
 She has taught in the nation's top writing programs at Purdue and University of Louisville.
 A veteran yoga and mindfulness practitioner, she is fueled by her passions for personal growth and well-being.
 One of her first teaching roles was as a behavioral therapist for children with autism.
 As a graphic designer for the Air National Guard, she worked her way through undergraduate and graduate school, teaching and writing every step of the way.
 She holds a Master of Fine Arts in Creative Writing, "the new MBA," according to Fast Company, as innovation and creativity become priorities for businesses looking to thrive in the twenty-first century.